Al-Burhan and Hemeti, who are the bloodthirsty coup leaders (former allies) who keep Sudan in check - breaking latest news - Breaking Latest News

 The camel driver who became a general and the general who wanted to be president, the gold dealer of Darfur and the ex-cadet born on the banks of the Nile, the enriched provincial outsider and the predestined career officer in the country of 16 coups. , the Kremlin’s protégé against would-be al-Sisi of Khartoum.
 The hell of Sudan is due to two men of arms and their respective clans with attached allied countries, two inveterate putschists who couldn’t be more different.

 Mohammed Dagalo known as Hemeti (little Mohammed), born in 1974, head of the Rapid Support Forces (RSF) with 100,000 militiamen, stopped in the third grade.
 At 13 he was carrying camels across the border with Libya and Chad.
 His autobiography foresees 10 years in Gaddafi’s country.
-He returns to Sudan after 7,000 animals have been stolen from his family and several relatives have been kidnapped.
-It is 2003 in Darfur: on 25 April twenty years ago a war begins between local ethnic groups and Arabs supported by the centre.
-Hemeti sides with the rebels for six months and then goes over to the government: he will be a Janjaweed chiefthe devils on horseback accused of cruelty and massacres.
+He returns to Sudan after 7,000 animals have been stolen from his family and several relatives have been kidnapped. in 2003 in Darfur: on 25 April twenty years ago a war begins between local ethnic groups and Arabs supported by the centre.
+Hemeti sides with the rebels for six months and then goes over to the government: sar un capo Janjaweedthe devils on horseback accused of cruelty and massacres.

 One state, two armies: the root of the current clash.
 With the continuation of the popular uprisings of 2019, also led by women and which began with the peaceful protest over the cost of bread, Burhan and Hemeti team up and drop al-Bashir.
 For a very short time, the former camel driver seems like a man of the people and of the suburbs, but his men massacre the demonstrators even after the fall of the dictator.
 The pale democratic transition lasts until 2021 coup, with the fall of the civilian-led government.

-The two coup plotters apparently united: Hemeti actually wants to be president, Burhan wants to neutralize him by asking that his forces return to the ranks of that army which has never seen the “rednecks” of the RSF as an equal.
+The two coup plotters apparently united: Hemeti actually wants to be president, Burhan wants to neutralize him by asking that his forces return to the ranks of that army which has never seen the RSF rednecks as equals.

 A fight to the last man, with civilian victims in each case.
 Burhan’s protector model is the homonymous al-Sisi, father-master of Egypt who hopes on the southern border for a replica of his regime, which perhaps sides with Cairo against the threat of the dam on the Nile built by Ethiopia.
 Of course, Hemeti’s friendly Emirates are also lenders to Egypt at risk of bankruptcy.
 Cross embarrassments.
 This is why the Saudis themselves, worried about having a country on fire on the other side of the Red Sea, if there really can’t be a quick winner in Khartoum, would like an agreement between the two enemies.
 Stability always, democracy never.